Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Well posedness of the corresponding martingale problem

 \subsection{Existence and uniqueness under \A{D}-(b) and (c)}

-Since under the considered assumption no continuity is assumed on $F_1$ we will derive the well posedness through Girsanov arguments.
+Since in that setting no continuity is assumed on $F_1$ we will derive the well posedness through Girsanov arguments.
 It therefore clearly appears that the dynamics with 0 drift on the first non-degenerate component, and its associated linearization, plays a key role.
 We first introduce some notations used throughout this section.